ChameleonCloud/docs/source/technical/swift.rst

 ``THIS_IS_NOT_MOUNTED`` in it.
 Once you mount the container, the file will no longer be visible until the container is unmounted.

+The tool can mount existing containers in the object store, or create them if they don't exist.
+The containers are from the specific site where the instance is located and only work at sites that have an object store (currently ``CHI@UC`` and ``CHI@TACC``).
+For example, instances running at ``CHI@UC`` will interact with the object store also at ``CHI@UC``.
+You will not be able to interact with object store data at other sites using this method.

 .. important::

    Some older Chameleon-supported images have an outdated mechanism for mounting